Mari-Es/Mari-Es/README.md

 # 👋 Hi, I'm Marzieh

 ## 🌱 About Me
 I'm a data-driven problem solver and aspiring AI/ML engineer, currently completing my Master's degree at UBC, where I’m developing my thesis while continuously expanding my technical toolkit.
-Before coming to Canada, I worked as a Senior Data Analyst and Business Intelligence Analyst in Iran, delivering actionable insights and decision-support tools across multiple industries.
+I worked as a Senior Data Analyst and Business Intelligence Analyst, delivering actionable insights and decision-support tools across multiple industries.

 I’m most energized when working at the intersection of data science, machine learning, and real-world impact — whether it's training a large language model, building smart data pipelines, or deploying scalable solutions on the cloud.